In a Nutshell

 between humans first.

-It’s a constraint.
+That's a constraint.

 Systemic Engineering for Tech & Product — Debugging Human Systems